zw/ncn-to-kar/README.md

  [iconv]: http://www.gnu.org/software/libiconv/documentation/libiconv/iconv.1.html "`iconv` man page"

+*Don't* throw away your original NCN files.
+I haven't tested every file I converted with this code so it might produce some broken `.kar`s.
+The originals compress really well so it costs very little to keep them in case you find you ruined your collection with my shonky code.

 I found that a newer PyKaraoke on Linux showed track/artist names in Thai just fine, but 0.7.1 on Windows 7 didn't, so perhaps the resulting `.kar` files require a recent version of PyKaraoke?